 l(i,x) = product ( 1 <= j <= m + 1, j /= i ) ( x - xj ) / product ( 1 <= j <= m + 1, j /= i ) ( xi - xj )Thus the interpolating polynomial can be represented as a linear combination of the Lagrange basis functions, and the coefficients are simply the data values yi.

 For a given set of m+1 data pairs (xi,yi), you may also define the same interpolating polynomial using a Vandermonde matrix; this approach essentially uses the monomials 1, x, x^2, ..., x^m as the basis functions.
 The unknown polynomial coefficients c must be determined by forming and solving the Vandermonde system; not only is this method more costly, but this linear system is numerically ill-conditioned, so that the resulting answers can be unreliable.

-LAGRANGE_INTERP_1D, a MATLAB library which defines and evaluates the Lagrange polynomial p(x) which interpolates a set of data, so that p(x(i)) = y(i).
+lagrange_interp_1d, a MATLAB code which defines and evaluates the Lagrange polynomial p(x) which interpolates a set of data, so that p(x(i)) = y(i).

-VANDERMONDE_INTERP_1D, a MATLAB library which finds a polynomial interpolant to data y(x) of a 1D argument, by setting up and solving a linear system for the polynomial coefficients, involving the Vandermonde matrix.
+vandermonde_interp_1d, a MATLAB code which finds a polynomial interpolant to data y(x) of a 1D argument, by setting up and solving a linear system for the polynomial coefficients, involving the Vandermonde matrix.